 While the Geology Museum is closed due to COVID-19, much of our programming has been moved online!
-Check out all our Virtual Programs and Events being offered this Fall.
+Check out our Virtual Programs and Events.

 The Rutgers Geology Museum is dedicated to educating the public through its exhibits, collections, public lectures, tours and other programs.
 We strive to provide a wide range of unique learning experiences that will enhance our visitors' understanding of the natural world.